-Here are some interesting differences between Herbs and Shrubs.
+Here are some important differences between herbs and shrubs:

 |Have delicate and thin tissue.||Have strong and wood tissue.|